yechansota/yechan0603/README.md

 plt.show()

 ### Task 4.5: Create a histogram for the pupil to teacher ratio variable
-· PTRATIO - pupil-teacher ratio by town --> this seems to be the variable looked for = "pupil to teacher ratio variable"
+·PTRATIO - pupil-teacher ratio by town --> this seems to be the variable looked for = "pupil to teacher ratio variable"

 sns.histplot(data=boston_df, x="PTRATIO")
 plt.xlabel('Pupil-teacher ratio by town')